wp-plugins/folder-gallery/readme.txt

 * Fancybox Caption Style: Inside, Outside, Over, Float, None.
 Available with Fancybox 2 engine only (if installed).
 * Fancybox Transition: Elastic, Fade.
 Available with Fancybox 2 engine only (if installed).
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
 Available with Fancybox 2 engine only (if installed).
+* Misc settings - Layout (gridlayout): Use a grid layout when Masonry plugin is active.
 * Misc settings - Permissions: force 777 permissions on cache folder.
 Leave it uncheck unless you really know what you do!
 * Misc settings - Orientation: Correct picture orientation according to EXIF tag.
 Rotated pictures will be overwritten.
 (Require EXIF library in PHP.)
 Delete the cache folder to apply to existing galleries.